Shipbuilders are following wind farms out to sea. Ulstein delivers pioneering vessels to some of Europe’s most exciting offshore wind projects.

 Wind farms are moving offshore.
 The wind is more reliable at sea than over land, and ocean-based turbines intrude less on local communities.

-According to Wind Europe, 17 new offshore wind farms opened in Europe alone in 2017.
-This growth is accompanied by a demand for vessels to service large-scale wind farms.
+According to Wind Europe, there are 110 offshore wind farms in 12 European countries as of the end of 2019.
+Accompanying these is a growing demand for vessels to service large-scale wind farms.